 John has worked with children and adults with intellectual disabilities and/or autism since the 1980s.
-As a consultant, John has provided behavior-modification services, and specializes in skills acquisition.
-John has a Master of Science in Applied Behavior Analysis from Northeastern University, and is a Licensed Applied Behavior Analyst.
+John has provided behavior-modification services, and specializes in skills acquisition.
+John has a Master of Science in Applied Behavior Analysis from Northeastern University and is a Licensed Applied Behavior Analyst.

-John is an Invited Expert of the World Wide Web Consortium‘s Web Content Accessibility Guidelines Working Group; Cognitive and Learning Disabilities Accessibility Task Force and Low Vision Task Force.
+John is an Invited Expert of the World Wide Web Consortium‘s Web Content Accessibility Guidelines Working Group; Cognitive and Learning Disabilities Accessibility Task Force, Low Vision Task Force, and Silver Community Group.

 Peter Fay works at IBM Accessibility Research in Cambridge, MA.
 Currently, Peter is exploring how cognitive systems like IBM Watson and the Internet of Things (IoT) can enable the elderly to safely live at home as long as they are able.

 Peter is also leading IBM Accessibility’s Higher Education research initiatives with key research institutions including University of Massachusetts-Boston, University of Massachusetts Medical School, Worcester Polytechnic Institute, and West Virginia University.

 Over his 21 years with IBM, Peter has also worked in IBM Software Group focused on collaboration solutions and in IBM Global Technology Services focused on unified communications.
 Prior to joining IBM in 1995, Peter worked for a number of software companies in the Boston area.
 He holds a Bachelor of Arts degree from Boston College.